MTG/andalusian-corpus-notebooks/README.md

 ## Description

-This repository contains a docker-compose file to run a Jupyter server and the notebooks to download and analyse data and metadata from the Arab Andalusian Corpus of Dunya (http://dunya.compmusic.upf.edu/).
+This repository contains a docker-compose file to run a Jupyter server and the notebooks to download and analyse data and metadata from the Arab Andalusian Corpus of [Dunya](http://dunya.compmusic.upf.edu/).
 This repository contains four notebooks:

 *  **Corpus.ipynb**:  to download data and metadata from the Corpus, to compute the pitch profile, distribution and the tonic frequency of each recording;
 * **Metadata.ipynb**: to group, visualize and analyse metadata;